 Queen Mary’s Doll’s House built for Queen Mary in 1924

-Queen Mary’s doll’s house was designed for Queen Mary in 1924 by Sir Edwin Lutyens , a leading architect of the time, and is on display at Windsor Castle .
+Queen Mary’s dollhouse was designed for Queen Mary in 1924 by Sir Edwin Lutyens, a leading architect of the time, and is on display at Windsor Castle.
 When it was first exhibited, it was visited by 1.6 million people in seven months.
 It is approximately 5′ tall, contains 16 rooms, and required 4 years to build.
 The dollhouse has working plumbing and lights and is filled with miniature items of the finest and most modern products of the time.
 Writers such as Sir Arthur Conan Doyle and Rudyard Kipling contributed special books that were written and bound to scale.

-Exterior of the Astolat dollhouse castle , built between 1976 and 1986 in the USA.
-American silent film actress Colleen Moore’s dollhouse is called Fairy Castle .
-It is 7 feet tall, has twelve rooms and required 7 years to build, starting in 1928.
+The exterior of the Astolat dollhouse castle was built between 1976 and 1986 in the USA.
+American silent film actress Colleen Moore’s dollhouse is called Fairy Castle.
+It is 7 feet tall, has twelve rooms, and required 7 years to build, starting in 1928.
 In 2012 dollars, the fairy castle would cost $7 million and when it was first put on tour it generated $9 million in revenue over a four-year period.
-It has been on display since the 1950s at the Museum of Science and Industry in Chicago, Illinois and is visited by approximately 1.5 million people each year.
+It has been on display since the 1950s at the Museum of Science and Industry in Chicago, Illinois, and is visited by approximately 1.5 million people each year.

-Other notable older dollhouses include Sara Rothé’s 18th century dollhouses in Amsterdam, Netherlands ; one is in the Frans Hals Museum and another in the Gemeentemuseum Den Haag ; and Petronella Oortman’s dollhouse in the Rijksmuseum Amsterdam .
+Other notable older dollhouses include Sara Rothé’s 18th-century dollhouses in Amsterdam, Netherlands; one is in the Frans Hals Museum and another in the Gemeentemuseum Den Haag; and Petronella Oortman’s dollhouse in the Rijksmuseum Amsterdam.
 The Rijksmuseum estimates that P. Oortman spent twenty to thirty thousand guilders on her miniature house, which was almost the price of a real house along one of Amsterdam’s canals at the time.
-The three dollhouses show the clothes room (laundry room), kitchen and bedrooms in great detail.
-In the United Kingdom, Uppark Baby-house (ca. 1730) is on display at Uppark , West Sussex, owned by The National Trust.
-Nostell Priory Baby-house (ca. 1730) is on display at Nostell Priory , Yorkshire, also owned by The National Trust.
+The three dollhouses show the clothes room (laundry room), kitchen, and bedrooms in great detail.
+In the United Kingdom, Uppark Baby-house (ca. 1730) is on display at Uppark, West Sussex, owned by The National Trust.
+Nostell Priory Baby-house (ca. 1730) is on display at Nostell Priory, Yorkshire, also owned by The National Trust.
 The Tate House (1760) is on display at the Museum of Childhood in London, England.
-In Tampere, Finland, the Moomim Museum displays the Mumin House, a dollhouse created around Tove Jansson’s Moomin characters.
-The house was built by Jansson, Tuulikki Pietilä and Pentti Eistola and then donated to the city of Tampere.
+In Tampere, Finland, the Moomin Museum displays the Mumin House, a dollhouse created around Tove Jansson’s Moomin characters.
+The house was built by Jansson, Tuulikki Pietilä, and Pentti Eistola and then donated to the city of Tampere.
 The museum also contains dozens of Moomin character room boxes, all made by Tuulikki Pietilä.
-The Dollhouse Museum (German : Puppenhausmuseum ) in Basel , Switzerland, is the largest museum of its kind in Europe.
+The Dollhouse Museum (German: Puppenhausmuseum ) in Basel, Switzerland, is the largest museum of its kind in Europe.

-In Russia, the most famous doll’s house [ ru ] was one made for Pavel Naschekin [ ru ] (1830s, now in the collection of the National Pushkin Museum ).
+In Russia, the most famous doll’s house [ ru ] was one made for Pavel Naschekin [ ru ] (the 1830s, now in the collection of the National Pushkin Museum ).

 As interest in dollhouses expanded during the 17th century, there was also a shift in the gender-oriented organization of miniature houses toward a more feminine approach.
 There is a shift from viewing dollhouses as a “male-oriented collectible artifact to a female-organized model of domesticity.”
 Dutch dollhouses resembled closets with separate compartments of fully furnished rooms than the actual houses, which represented the domestic household, “through the inclusion of clothing rooms and well-stocked kitchens.”